 As an example and after a bit of research, a supermarket brand chocolate cake contains 31 ingredients.
 My rich chocolate cake contains 10.

 I also use the best quality ingredients.
-Callebaut Belgian chocolate, British dairy, seasonal fruit and free range eggs as well as making the majority of our fillings from scratch.
+Callebaut Belgian chocolate, organic white chocolate, British dairy, artisan flours, small batch jams and free range eggs.

-The cost of ingredients has increased hugely over the past year and I doubt will come down any time soon.
+The cost of ingredients has increased hugely over the past couple of years and I doubt will come down any time soon.

 What do you want from your cake?